 Cork Thermal Carafe

 Cork thermal carafe has been selected for 'Hay talent award' finalist.
-They will be exhibited at Formland in Herning, Denmark on August 14-17 2014.
+It will be exhibited at Formland in Herning, Denmark on August 14-17 2014.

 1 litre fluid capacity